chrultrabook/docs/docs/known-issues.md

 * Broken USB-C on TigerLake and AlderLake.
 See Post Install -> Linux for fix.
 * No fingerprint reader support
-* Sandybridge/Ivybridge need a [workaround](https://github.com/MrChromebox/scripts/issues/277) to flash firmware from linux.
-* PopOS and Debian 12 Bookworm need a custom kernel
+* Debian 12 Bookworm needs a custom kernel

 ### macOS